RAF Woodbridge: Cold War

-79th Fighter Squadron
+79th Fighter Squadron (1952-1970)

 As a result of the Cold War United States Air Force (USAF) buildup in Europe, Woodbridge was made available to the Americans by the Air Ministry in early 1952.
 Expansion of the facility to bring it up to NATO standards commenced on 16 April 1952, with the establishment of the 3928th Air Base Squadron.

 The first operational USAF unit to reside at Woodbridge was the 79th Fighter-Bomber Squadron which arrived on 1 October 1952.
-The 79th TFS was a component of the 20th Fighter-Bomber Wing based at RAF Wethersfield.
-Restricted space at Wethersfield compelled the 79th Squadron to move initially to RAF Bentwaters on 6 June, then to Woodbridge, three miles southwest of Bentwaters, on 1 October.
+The 79th FBS was a component of the 20th Fighter-Bomber Wing based at RAF Wethersfield.
+Restricted space at Wethersfield compelled the 79th Squadron to move initially to nearby RAF Bentwaters on 6 June, then to Woodbridge, on 1 October.

 The 79th FBS flew the Republic F-84G Thunderjet.
 Markings for the F-84s at Woodbridge consisted of yellow lightning flashes on the fuselage and on the external wing tip tanks.

 The mission of the 79th was to provide escort for Strategic Air Command (SAC) Boeing B-47 Stratojet rotational deployments from RAF Sturgate.
 These deployments generally involved about 45 aircraft, together with about twenty Boeing KC-97 Stratofreighters, which were maintained at English bases for 90 days.
 At the end of the Temporary Duty (TDY), they were relieved by another SAC wing that was generally stationed at a different airfield.
 These missions continued until 1964.

 In 1955, the 79th was upgraded to the swept-wing F-84F Thunderstreak, with the older "G" models being transferred to other NATO countries or to the Middle East.
 Lightning flashes were not painted on the "F" models, but the yellow squadron colour band around the extreme rear of the fuselage remained a squadron marking.
-The 79th flew the F-84F only until 1958, when the 20th was redesignated a tactical fighter wing, and the squadron was re-equipped with the North American F-100 Super Sabre.
-The 79th TFS was transferred to RAF Upper Heyford during January 1970 when Wethersfield was closed and the 20th TFW was reassigned.
+The 79th flew the F-84F only until 1958 when the 20th was re-designated a tactical fighter wing (20th TFW), and the squadron (now 79th TFS) was re-equipped with the North American F-100 Super Sabre.

+In January 1970 the parent unit (20th TFW) was reassigned from RAF Wethersfield to RAF Upper Heyford, allowing the 79th TFS to leave Woodbridge and re-join the other components at the new larger base.

 It has been reported that the U.S. stored nuclear missiles at this site without the UK public knowing and that it was also the scene of a UFO sighting in 1980.